WHIP LIST: How Republicans fall on vote to oust McCarthy

-Rep. Matt Gaetz (R-Fla.) on Monday moved to force a vote to oust Speaker Kevin McCarthy (R-Calif.) from his post, setting into motion a process that propels Republicans into a tough decision: Support McCarthy or vote to boot him?
+Rep. Matt Gaetz (R-Fla.) moved Monday to force a vote to oust Speaker Kevin McCarthy (R-Calif.) from his post, setting into motion a process that propels Republicans into a tough decision: Support McCarthy, or vote to boot him?

-At least four Republicans are joining Gaetz in backing McCarthy’s ouster — potentially enough to remove McCarthy from office, depending on technicalities like absences and present votes, if all Democrats also support removing the Speaker.
+At least four Republicans are joining Gaetz in backing McCarthy’s ouster — potentially enough to remove McCarthy from office, depending on technicalities such as absences and present votes, if all Democrats also support removing the Speaker.

 A handful of other Republicans who previously opposed the Speaker, meanwhile, are running to his corner.